MichalSalek/Multi-threading-JavaScript-Tester/README.md

 ###

-### Fundamental instance state is reactive broadcasting by Redux to consumers to the UI
+### Fundamental instance state is reactive broadcasting by Redux to the UI consumers

 ![redux](https://michalsalek.pl/public_files/reduxdev.png)